 If you need a little dose of happy right now, I put together two spring tablescape ideas using mostly thrifted and handmade items that I already owned.
-It was a fun exercise in using what I have!
+It was a fun exercise in using what I have and I hope you like these happy spring tablescape ideas!

 The one new addition are those egg shaped plates.
 I bought them back in February at a home decor store and I have been so eggcited to use them (I couldn’t find them online, but these are sort of similar-ish).
 Surprisingly, I don’t spend a lot of time, or money, in home decor stores – partly because I’m budgeting, but also because I prefer to thrift for vintage or make something myself.
 But these plates are turquoise and egg shaped (and handmade in Portugal), so I couldn’t resist.
 Because I’m chicken obsessed, I plan the use them for every day use.
 Get used to seeing them in all of my tablescapes.
 How can I work them into December decor?
 Hmmmmm….